The Susan B. Anthony Award for leadership in women's issues is presented by: TEA's Racial and Social Justice Committee.

 A. Yes, February 2.

-The Status of Women in Education Committee was established in 1973 by Hubert Atchley, Virginia Brannum, Cindi Chance, Frieda Flack, Peggy Pearson, Louis Wakefield, and Carol Wick to promote women's leadership issues and opportunities within the educational community.
+The TEA Racial and Social Justice Committee includes the Status of Women in Education Committee, which was established in 1973 by Hubert Atchley, Virginia Brannum, Cindi Chance, Frieda Flack, Peggy Pearson, Louis Wakefield, and Carol Wick to promote women's leadership issues and opportunities within the educational community.
 Duties of the committee are to:

 Conduct studies of women in education and association positions and publish research findings.